Viking-Studios-Arma/Milsim-Tools/README.md

 Thank you to Arend and the 2Bnb for a lot of the scripts i have modified and used in this mod for a lot of the cool features.

+MRHMilsimTools for providing the base for the ONI Vehicle Spawner

+## License Adjustments to be in line with Requirements from above Credits

+ONIVehicleSpawner is released under APL-SA

+Admin_Messages and Anything in Core which has 2BNB or Arend as an author is release under GPL2.0 (This will be specified in each file)

 </p>
 <br />